Allisonwonderlax13/https-github.com-obsproject-obs-studio./Known-Conflicts.md

 This application installs global DirectX hooks which causes major compatibility issues with OBS.
 The software must be uninstalled, closing it will not prevent it from continuing to install hooks.

+### Outdated Drawing Tablet Drivers

+Some drawing tablets, most commonly Wacom, have drivers that conflict with OBS and cause it to fail to launch properly.
+The driver must either be updated, or uninstalled.
+If you are experiencing an issue where OBS sits as an open process, but never fully opens, this is a likely cause.

 ### Other Apps

 If you have any of these apps installed, be sure to close them before using OBS.
 If they still cause issues, you may need to uninstall them.